rocketeers/rocketeer/README.md

 That's a question that's been asked to me, why not simply use Capistrano ?
 I've used Capistrano in the past, it does everything you want it to do, that's a given.

 But, it remains a Ruby package and one that's tightly coupled to Rails in some ways; Rocketeer makes it so that you don't have Ruby files hanging around your app.
-That way you configure it once and can use it wherever you want in the realm of Laravel, even outside of the deploy routine.
+That way you configure it once and can use it wherever you want in the realm of your application, even outside of the deploy routine.
 It's also meant to be a lot easier to comprehend, for first-time users or novices, Capistrano is a lot to take at once – Rocketeer aims to be as simple as possible by providing smart defaults and speeding up the time between installing it and first hitting `deploy`.

-It's also more thought out for the PHP world – although you can configure Capistrano to run Composer and PHPUnit, that's not something it expects from the get go, while those tasks that are a part of every Laravel developer are integrated in Rocketeer's core deploy process.
+It's also more thought out for the PHP world – although you can configure Capistrano to run Composer and PHPUnit, that's not something it expects from the get go, while those tasks that are a part of every PHP developer are integrated in Rocketeer's core deploy process.

 ## Table of contents